UnityHPC/unity-web-portal/CONTRIBUTING.md

 All pages under `admin/` should check `$USER->isAdmin()` and do `UnitySite::forbidden($USER, $SQL)` if not admin.
 This should be redundant since the web server should also be doing this on `admin/` as a whole.

+### error messages

+Use `UnitySite::alert` to make a popup.
+Be sure to break out of whatever logic branch you're in.

 ## Development Environment

 ### Setting up your Environment